-Read the Job description at least five times and really try to think about the keywords in job description as this will give you an idea about what are the likely competencies that you will be tested on.
+Read the Job description at least five times and try to think about the keywords in the job description as this will give you an idea about what are the likely competencies that you’ll be tested on during your job interview.

-You should also research in detail the company and gather as much information on their culture, strategy and what type of people they like.
-Whilst the questions about the job description and company are unlikely to come up during a competency based interview, by working out what keywords they like to hear, you can structure you answers to suit each interview you go to.
+You should also research in detail the company and gather as much information on their culture, strategy, and what type of people they like.
+While the questions about the job description and company are unlikely to come up during a competency-based interview, by working out what keywords they want to hear, you can structure your answers.

 Think of Examples

-Examples are key within a competency based interviews.
-You need to prepare examples for each competency that you will be tested on before the interview starts.
+Examples are crucial within a competency-based interview.
+You need to prepare cases for each competency that you will be tested on before the interview starts.

-This way you’re unlikely to have that “brain freeze moment”, where your mind goes blank and you cannot think of an answer.
-At the bottom of this page, you will find a list of key competencies that you could be tested on if the company will not provide you with them.
+This way you’re unlikely to have that “brain freeze moment”, where your mind goes blank, and you cannot think of an answer.
+Below you’ll will find a list of key competencies that you could be tested on if the company will not provide you with them.